15 Little Tips to Increase Your Productivity at Work

 - Give yourself a view

 It may sound unlikely, but some research shows outfitting an office with aesthetically pleasing elements–like plants—or a poster with a scenic view can increase productivity by up to 15 percent.
 Jazz up your office space with pictures, candles, flowers, or anything else that puts a smile on your face.
-For other ideas check out these office décor tips.

 - Eliminate interruptions (to the best of your ability)